-For the year ended December 31, 2020, the Company has concluded new reinsurance agreements (none for the year ended December 31, 2019) for which it has recorded a gain of \$126 (none for the year ended December 31, 2019) in the Income Statement.
+During the year ended December 31, 2021, the Company did not conclude any new reinsurance agreements for which a gain or a loss should be recorded in the Income Statement.
+During the year ended December 31, 2020, the Company concluded new reinsurance agreements for which a gain of \$126 was recorded in the Income Statement.